auditandprofit/treeprompting/README.md

 ## Output Format

-Trees are stored as JSON documents with the following schema:
+Information spaces are stored as JSON documents with the following schema:

 ```json
 {